Cenozoic: Neogene

 The Neogene spans from 23.03 million to 2.58 million years ago.
-It features 2 epochs: the Miocene, and the Pliocene.
+It features two epochs: the Miocene, and the Pliocene.

 The Miocene Epoch spans from 23.03 to 5.333 million years ago and is a period in which grasses spread further, dominating a large portion of the world, at the expense of forests.
 Kelp forests evolved, encouraging the evolution of new species, such as sea otters.
-During this time, perissodactyla thrived, and evolved into many different varieties.
+During this time, Perissodactyla thrived, and evolved into many different varieties.
 Apes evolved into 30 species.
 The Tethys Sea finally closed with the creation of the Arabian Peninsula, leaving only remnants as the Black, Red, Mediterranean and Caspian Seas.
 This increased aridity.
-Many new plants evolved: 95% of modern seed plants evolved in the mid-Miocene.
+Many new plants evolved: 95% of modern seed plants families were present by the end of the Miocene.

 The Pliocene Epoch lasted from 5.333 to 2.58 million years ago.
 The Pliocene featured dramatic climatic changes, which ultimately led to modern species of flora and fauna.
 The Mediterranean Sea dried up for several million years (because the ice ages reduced sea levels, disconnecting the Atlantic from the Mediterranean, and evaporation rates exceeded inflow from rivers).
 Australopithecus evolved in Africa, beginning the human branch.
-The isthmus of Panama formed, and animals migrated between North and South America during the great American interchange, wreaking havoc on local ecologies.
+The Isthmus of Panama formed, and animals migrated between North and South America during the great American interchange, wreaking havoc on local ecologies.
 Climatic changes brought: savannas that are still continuing to spread across the world; Indian monsoons; deserts in central Asia; and the beginnings of the Sahara desert.
-The world map has not changed much since, save for changes brought about by the glaciations of the Quaternary, such as the Great Lakes, Hudson Bay, and the Baltic sea.
+The world map has not changed much since, save for changes brought about by the glaciations of the Quaternary, such as the Great Lakes, Hudson Bay, and the Baltic Sea.